Vacation Rental Property Accidents

 When Time Off Becomes Tragedy Due to Vacation Rental Property Accidents

 Individuals and rental companies that provide vacation homes to rent must adhere to state building and maintenance codes.
-However, determining fault and liability for injuries is challenging due to the disconnect that exists between homeowners and rental management companies.
+If they fail to do so, however determining fault and liability for injuries can be challenging.
+This is because of the disconnect and insurance differences between homeowners and rental management companies.

-Communication regarding important inspections and maintenance is minimal, if it occurs at all.
-Homeowners are only in their rental homes a few times a year and place trust in their rental company.
-The lack of contact can result in injuries from:
+Homeowners are only in their rental homes a few times a year and place trust in their rental company, which means the two parties are rarely communicating about important inspections and maintenance, if at all.
+This lack of contact can result in injuries from: